RobSLong/Numerical-Analysis/DiffusionEq-FiniteDifference/README.md

 $$\dfrac{dT(Nx)}{dx}=0,$$
 respectively.
 In practice, the discretised evolution equation and boundary conditions are solved over all space $(j)$ and then looped over the total number of timesteps to obtain the final solution.

+The code to implement this is given in \<explicit.py\> and the solution is shown below.
+We plot the numerical solution every 300 timesteps to visually show how diffusion flattens the field with increasing time and spreads out.
+For two of the timesteps we have also shown the exact solution as black circles to show that the numerical solution is in good agreement with the expected profiles.
 <p align="center">
   <img src="figs/diff_sinIC.png" width="450">
 </p>